 The regular study time is 4 terms (semester)/two years.
 As an example, for Program Implementation 2019 (PY19) the official start of the program is 01-Oct-2018 and the graduation would typically be around October 2020.
 A thorough description of the program can be found in the section Program Overview.

 According to the admission regulation of 2014, which is in force, German proficiency is not an admission prerequisite anymore.
 Nevertheless, INFOTECH supports students to acquire basic German language knowledge in cooperation with the Language Center at the University of Stuttgart.
-However, INFOTECH can not guarantee a seat for a course.
+However, INFOTECH cannot guarantee a seat for a course.

-For application, these details need not to be decided.
-However they should be considered for overall planning.
-Based on our experience, it is strongly advisable to start Visa process as early as possible, as this may take up to 4 months.
+For application, these details need not be decided.
+However, they should be considered for overall planning.
+Based on our experience, it is strongly advisable to start the Visa process as early as possible, as this may take up to 4 months.
 Since 2016 the application procedure itself is performed in one step electronically via the new Campus Management System C@MPUS.
-If you have technical questions concerning C@mpus please always contact email@example.com.
+If you have technical questions concerning C@mpus please always contact firstname.lastname@example.org.
 A manual for application via the new Campus Management System is available here.